Apollo1840/machine_learning_theory/llm/chatGPT.md

 After the finetuning, the LLM already knows how to **follow human instructions**, ie. act like a chatBot.

 ## RLHF (Reinforcement Learning from Human Feedback)
-It is the 3rd step where a Reward Model(RM) is trained and it is used to further finetune the SFT through Proximal Policy Optimization (PPO).
+It is the 3rd step where
+- a Reward Model(RM) is trained
+- and the RM  is used to further finetune the SFT through Proximal Policy Optimization (PPO).

 ### How to train a RM